capital-G/supercollider-wiki/[WIP]-Developer-info-(DEVELOPING.md).md

 ### Usage

 If developing on a version older than 3.9.0, download `UnitTesting` quark separately.
 Add the test suite folder to your SuperCollider compile paths.
 Recompile.
-UnitTest.runAll (<- check that)
+Run `UnitTest.runAll`, or run tests from the GUI via `UnitTest.gui`.

 Changelog-to-schelp script
 --------------------------